 Work centers can manage shift capacity.
 If necessary, one or more machine centers can be attached to a work center.
 Changes in capacity for events, such as employees calling in sick or quitting, can easily be processed and the production schedule updated.

-Supply Planning and demand forecasting
+Supply Planning and Demand Forecasting

 MRP takes into account customer demand, as well as replenishment parameters and the master production schedule to produce a material requirements plan.
 This plan can be reviewed, edited, and processed by a user.
 Production orders can be combined with other parameters for both planned and committed actions.

-The system will schedule all production orders but operates best under a “finite loading” model, where only the elements in a work routing creating a constraint will be scheduled.
+Business Central’s manufacturing capability will schedule all production orders but operates best under a “finite loading” model, where only the elements in a work routing creating a constraint will be scheduled.
 Graphical add-on products offering “drag and drop” capability are also available from add-on partners, if a more visual presentation is desired.
 The feature supports the “capable to promise” ability.

 The sub-contracting worksheet can be utilized to manage the sending of materials and work in progress to a third party for additional processing.